 Although you probably won't go out of your way to see the next two sites located south of Les Halles, both look striking enough to grab your attention if you pass by and, like most places in the 1st District, offer interesting back-stories.

-After the ceremonies, the neighborhood residents used the fountain for their drinking water - a bad idea, as it was built against a church wall next to a cemetery.
-By the late 1700s, major outbreaks of disease caused the church to be demolished and the cemetery's bones removed to the Catacombs.
-The fountain has been moved a few times since, with a fourth wall added to enable it to be free standing.
+After the ceremonies, the neighborhood residents used the fountain for their drinking water - a bad idea, as it was built against a church wall next to the Cimetière des Innocents (Holy Innocents Cemetery) where by the 1700s, unsanitary conditions and incompletely decomposed bodies caused an unholy stench and major outbreaks of disease.

-If you happen to pass by Fontaine des Innocents, consider this quirky fact: during the late 1600s/early 1700s, locals converted its top floor into a residence with windows and even a chimney.
+If you happen to pass by the fountain, consider this quirky fact: during the late 1600s/early 1700s, locals converted its top floor into a residence with windows and even a chimney.

 If you walk across the Pont au Change bridge from Île de la Cité to the Right Bank, straight ahead you'll see a public square called Place du Châtelet with the Fontaine du Palmier, a large fountain with a soaring column surrounded by sphinxes at its center and topped by a golden figure who represents the Roman winged goddess of Victory.
 The monument represents French military victories, particularly Napoleon's triumphs in Egypt.